Romans-I-XVI/Roku-gameEngine/README.md

 ###### ---Font Methods---
 ##### registerFont(path as String) as Boolean
 Registers the font at the provided path.
 Returns true if successful.
 Note: All fonts in the directory pkg:/fonts/ automatically get registered.
-##### loadFont(font_name as String, size as Integer, italic as Boolean, bold as Boolean) as Void
+##### loadFont(font_name as String, font as String, size as Integer, italic as Boolean, bold as Boolean) as Void
-Loads the font with the provided name into memory.
-Note: The font must be registered first and the font_name must be the same as the filename prefix.
+Loads the font into memory and makes it accessable by the provided name.
+Note: The font must be registered first and "font" must be the filename prefix.
 ##### unloadFont(font_name as String) as Void
 Unloads the font associated with the provided name from memory.
 ##### getFont(font_name as String) as Object